Financial Benchmarks for Small Dairies

 Online Workbook for Beginning Dairy Farmers and Processors

 Users can walk through the process of setting up a dairy processing business from the planning stages to the implementation of all the small details.
 While the online workbook does not provide the same interactivity as the hands-on workshop, it provides a framework for beginning to think about a dairy farming or processing venture.
 ALBC’s goal is to help farmers find niche outlets for their rare breeds and rare breed products.
 As the market for rare breed dairy products grows, new farmers interested in these operations must be wise and informed to create financial success and to serve conservation.
 The workbook is also a great tool for those simply interested in starting a farm or farming business.
-The templates for business planning apply to any new farming venture that you may be interested in starting!
-View the workbook on the ALBC website at http://albc-usa.org/dairy/index.html.
+The templates for business planning apply to any new farming venture that you may be interested in starting! http://albc-usa.org/dairy/index.html.

 Dairy Decision Support Tool

-Several decisions are made daily on a dairy farm – some involve cow and labor management, other address crop and business concerns, and there are a host of others in between.
+Several decisions are made daily on a dairy farm – some involve cow and labor management, others address crop and business concerns, and there are a host of others in between.
 Unfortunately, dairy producers do not always have enough information to make the best decisions for current circumstances.
 The Dairy Expansion Decision Support System – a decision support system designed to explore dairy farm production and expansion scenarios and simulate specific metrics of their performance – provides critical information dairy producers need to actively manage risk on their dairies.
 The versatility of the program’s structure offers potential use in several other areas including providing a tool for risk management in times of great uncertainty, particularly during periods of dairy expansion; accounting for future herd growth when considering livestock housing needs; and matching the proper facility design with specific user-defined goals in mind. http://dairymgt.uwex.edu.